About This Chapter

 Kinesiology & Biomechanics - Chapter Summary

 The entertaining video lessons in this chapter can help you review important terminology and concepts related to kinesiology and biomechanics.
-You'll examine human motion, performance, motor skills and injuries in the context of these fields.
-Instructors also discuss kinesiological analysis along with static and dynamic analyses in biomechanics.
+You'll examine human movement, motor skills and injuries in the context of these fields.
+Instructors also discuss kinesiological analysis and its major components.
 You should be able to do the following after completing the chapter:

 - Identify the key components of kinesiological analysis

 - Explain the applications of biomechanics

 - Recognize the relationship between kinetics, performance and injury

 - Explain the biomechanics and kinesiology principles related to movement and motor skills